Spencer Steer Player Props: Reds vs. Royals

 Spencer Steer At The Plate

-- Among qualified hitters, he ranks 32nd in batting average, while his on-base percentage ranks 22nd and he is 43rd in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 40th, his on-base percentage ranks 26th, and he is 49th in the league in slugging.

-- Steer has an RBI in 25 of 63 games this season, with multiple RBI in nine of them.
-He has also driven in three or more of his team's runs in one contest.
+- In 39.1% of his games this season, Steer has driven in at least one run.
+In nine of those games (14.1%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.